Climate Change Is Melting Glaciers On Mount Everest, Uncovering Bodies Of Dead Climbers Buried For Decades

 But rising temperatures are now uncovering many of those bodies, leading officials to address ways to recover some of the long-lost mountain climbers.
 Officials have been able to retrieve bodies of climbers who died more recently, so many of the bodies being recovered now with the glacial melting are from longer ago, said Ang Tshering Sherpa, former president of Nepal Mountaineering Association.

-“Because of global warming, the ice sheet and glaciers are fast melting and the dead bodies that remained buried all these years are now becoming exposed,” Sherpa told the Guardian.
+“Because of global warming, the ice sheet and glaciers are fast melting and the dead bodies that remained buried all these years are now becoming exposed,” Sherpa told The Guardian.
 “We have brought down dead bodies of some mountaineers who died in recent years, but the old ones that remained buried are now coming out.”

 It is not an easy endeavor.
 There are still risks involved in bringing the bodies back off the mountain, and mountain-climbing expert Alan Arnette said that the cost of bringing a body from Mount Everest back to the climber’s home country can be up to $30,000.